fmeum/with_cfg.bzl/docs/defs.md

   for certain dependencies by wrapping them in the reset rule returned by the `build()` method (see below).
 The [`original_settings`](#original_settings) target should be declared in the package containing the `.bzl` file with the `with_cfg` call.
+* `reset_on_attrs(*attrs)`: If called with one or more attribute names, the settings modified via `set()` and `extend()` are automatically reset to their original values for all dependencies listed in any of these attributes.
+This requires `resettable()` to be called on the builder and is equivalent to manually wrapping each dependency with the reset rule.
 * `build()`: Returns a pair of:

   * a macro that behaves like the original rule, except that the targets created from it *and